KQKS: Ownership changes

 In late 2005, Lincoln Financial Group acquired Jefferson-Pilot, which in turn resulted in Lincoln Financial becoming KQKS' parent company.
 The firm decided to keep Jefferson-Pilot's broadcasting properties in its portfolio despite offers by other broadcasting groups to buy the stations.
 On April 3, 2006, KQKS and the other stations began replacing the ownership on-air liners "A Jefferson-Pilot Station" with "A Lincoln Financial Station."
 In June 2007, Lincoln Financial announced that would put its television and radio stations up for sale.
 KQKS and its sister stations in Denver were among the properties being shopped around by Lincoln Financial, until the company suspended those plans in 2008.

 On December 8, 2014, Entercom announced it would purchase Lincoln Financial Group's entire 15-station lineup in a $106.5 million deal, and would operate the outlets under a local marketing agreement (LMA).
 On December 22, 2014, Entercom announced that it would retain KQKS and its current format.
 The FCC approved the deal on June 26, 2015.

 107.5 History

 Country KLAK-FM

-On July 9, 1966, KLAK-FM signed on, originally broadcasting at 107.7.
-It was owned by Lakewood Broadcasting Service and it simulcast the Country format of its sister station on AM 1600.
-In 1970, it relocated to 107.5 and became KJAE, switching its format to Top 40.
+On July 9, 1966, KLAK-FM signed on, originally broadcasting at 107.7 FM.
+It was owned by Lakewood Broadcasting Service and it simulcast the Country format of its sister station on 1600 AM.
+In 1970, it relocated to 107.5 FM and became KJAE, switching its format to Top 40.
 However, this first attempt at contemporary hits would be short lived; the station returned to Country in 1973, and restored the KLAK-FM call sign.
 In 1978, it changed call letters to KPPL ("K-People"), airing a Beautiful Music/MOR format, followed by a brief stint with a Modern Rock format in 1983, only to shift to adult contemporary.